 Glacier Peak is the most remote of Washington's 5 major volcanoes.
-By mountaineering standards it is a relatively easy climb, but the impressive distance and vertical gain has left an impression on many climber before.
-Glacier Peak provides a long walk through an old-growth rain forest, vast expanses of subalpine meadows, easy to moderate glacier travel, and a 10,520 foot summit deep in the heart of the North Cascades.
-All in all, it is a wonderful and soulful experience in the heart of Washington's North Cascades and is a perfect objective for the novice, but fit hiker who wants to get a taste of mountaineering.
+By mountaineering standards it is a relatively easy climb, but the impressive distance and vertical gain has left an impression on many a climber.
+Glacier Peak provides a long walk through an old-growth rain forest, vast expanses of subalpine meadows, easy to moderate glacier travel, and a 10,541 foot summit deep in the heart of the North Cascades.
+All in all, it is a wonderful and soulful experience in a relatively remote section of Washington's North Cascades and is a perfect objective for the novice, but fit hiker who wants to get a taste of mountaineering.

 Overall difficulty: moderate

 Mountaineering skills: Easy.
 No prior mountaineering skills required.
 Experience hiking for long days with a heavy pack and overnight backpacking strongly encouraged.